GLeou/AgenticSimulator/README.md

 # Kubernetes & Agentic Discrete-Event Simulator

-A Java-based discrete-event simulator for modeling microservice and LLM-based agentic workloads on edge/cloud infrastructure.
-Built with **Java 21** and **Spring Boot**.
+This project is a Java-based, event-driven simulator built with Spring Boot.
+It models the behavior of microservices deployed in a Kubernetes-like environment, simulating realistic system dynamics such as CPU time-slicing, thread pool exhaustion, request queuing, and network latency.
+A second simulation mode extends this foundation with LLM-based agentic workflows.

 ---

-## What is this?

-This simulator models how requests flow through a Kubernetes-like environment -- from arrival, through load balancing and queuing, to execution on shared compute nodes -- using discrete-event simulation.
-It captures the real performance effects of CPU contention, thread pool limits, and network delays.

-On top of that, it adds an **agentic layer** that simulates LLM-powered agents processing those requests.
+## Simulation Modes

+### V1: Kubernetes Microservices Simulation

+Models traditional request/response microservices running on shared infrastructure.
+By establishing a strict event loop, explicit state tracking, and a realistic environment, this layer provides the deterministic foundation for the agentic simulation built on top.

+### V2: Agentic Simulation

+Extends V1's infrastructure model with LLM-based agentic workflows.
 Agents reason step-by-step: they generate text, invoke external tools, delegate to other agents, or fail -- all while consuming tokens, incurring inference latency, and competing for the same underlying infrastructure.
-This makes it possible to study how agentic AI workloads behave under realistic infrastructure constraints, including cost, latency, queuing, and contention.

-The two layers compose: every agent step first goes through the infrastructure simulation (CPU scheduling, queuing) before the LLM call is dispatched.
-This gives you the full end-to-end picture.
+Every agent step first goes through V1's infrastructure simulation (CPU scheduling, queuing) before the LLM call is dispatched, giving you the full end-to-end picture.

 ---

+## Key Features

+**Event-Driven Architecture:** The simulation jumps precisely from event to event (Arrivals, Pod Finishes, Network Transfers) using a Priority Queue, ensuring high performance.

+**Concurrency & Time-Slicing:** Multiple requests run on the CPU simultaneously.
+The simulator dynamically adjusts the processing speed per job based on the number of active jobs sharing the node's CPU cores and frequency.

+**Thread Pools & Queuing:** Pods act like real web servers with a maximum concurrency limit.
+Incoming requests are placed in a waiting queue if a Pod is at capacity.

+**Load Balancing:** Deploys multiple replicas (Pods) per service and routes traffic using a Round-Robin strategy.

+**Realistic Traffic Generation:** Simulates incoming user traffic using a Poisson Process (Exponential Distribution) for random, realistic arrival gaps.

+**Stochastic LLM Inference (V2):** Gamma-distributed TTFT and TPOT latency modeling with per-token input/output pricing and budget constraints.

+**Agent Decision Loop (V2):** Agents generate text, call tools with configurable latency and error rates, delegate to sub-agents, or fail -- with token-based cost tracking throughout.

+**Multi-Workload Contention (V2):** Multiple concurrent workloads with independent arrival rates, token distributions, and budget constraints competing on the same infrastructure.

+**Zone-Aware Networking (V2):** Edge, cloud, and fog zone latency modeling for realistic distributed deployments.

+**Metrics & Tracing:** Automatically tracks metrics for requests and exports data to CSV files for visualization and analysis.

+---

-## Simulation Modes
+## Architecture Overview

-**V1 -- Kubernetes Microservices:** Simulates traditional request/response microservices with CPU time-slicing, pod thread pools, request queuing, round-robin load balancing, network latency, and Poisson-distributed traffic generation.

-**V2 -- Agentic Simulation:** Extends V1 with LLM-based agentic workflows including stochastic inference latency (Gamma-distributed TTFT/TPOT), tool invocations with error rates, agent decision loops, token-based cost tracking with budget constraints, zone-aware networking (edge/cloud/fog), and multiple concurrent workloads competing on shared infrastructure.
+The simulation is broken down into two main configuration domains:

+**Infrastructure:** Defines the physical/virtual hardware constraints.
+- `ComputingNodes`: Represents servers with specific core counts, CPU frequencies, and network bandwidth limits.

+**Application:** Defines the software topology.
+- `Services`: Represents microservices with a specific workload (total instructions to execute).
+- `ServiceCalls`: Represents the communication edges between services, including the payload size (bytes) transferred over the network.

+**Agentic Layer (V2):** Defines the agent topology.
+- `LLM Models`: Inference profiles with latency distributions and token pricing.
+- `Tools`: External tool profiles with latency and error rates.
+- `Agent Services`: Agent definitions with LLM, tools, concurrency, and CPU cost per step.
+- `Workloads`: Traffic definitions with arrival rates, token distributions, and budgets.

 ---